W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

-- Form W-9 is used to gather information about a contractor (like name and address) so their earnings can be reported at year-end.
+- Form W-9 is used to gather information about a contractor (like name, address, and Tax ID/SS number) so their earnings can be reported at year-end.
 It is generally filled out when you first begin working with a contractor.

 - Meanwhile, Form 1099 (1099-NEC) is the income-reporting document sent to contractors at year-end (no later than the following Jan.
 31), if they earned $600 or more, so they can report and pay taxes on the earnings you paid them.
 A copy must also be sent to the IRS.